XRPLF/xrpl-dev-portal/content/tutorial-multisign.md

        }
     }

-Depending on the SignerList you configured, you may need to repeat this step several times in order to get signatures from all the necessary parties.
+Depending on the SignerList you configured, you may need to repeat this step several times to get signatures from all the necessary parties.

-## 10. Combine the signatures and submit ##
+### 4. Combine signatures and submit ###

-The commandline syntax for the [`submit_multisigned` command](reference-rippled.html#submit-multisigned) takes a single transaction JSON containing a `Signers` array, so you need to combine all the signatures from the all the responses into a single `Signers` array field with all the signatures.
-If you collected signatures serially, the `tx_json` from the last response is sufficient.
+If you collected the signatures in serial, the `tx_json` from the last `sign_for` response has all the signatures assembled, so you can use that as the argument to the [`submit_multisigned` command](reference-rippled.html#submit-multisigned).

-The `submit_multisigned` command actually submits the transaction for inclusion in the ledger.
-In online mode, this also relays it to other members of the network.
+If you collected the signatures in parallel, you must manually construct a `tx_json` object with all the signatures included.
+Take the `Signers` arrays from all the `sign_for` responses, and combine their contents into a single `Signers` array that has each signature.
+Add the combined `Signers` array to the original transaction JSON value, and use that as the argument to the [`submit_multisigned` command](reference-rippled.html#submit-multisigned).

     $ rippled submit_multisigned '{
     >              "Account" : "rEuLyBCvcw4CFmzv8RepSiAoNgF8tTGJQC",